needleful/c_plus_prolog/README.md

 ```
 Those three lines are the bulk of the macro.
 It unifies the template type `T` with the real (ground) type `Z`, then returns the body of the template.
 This is what turns `declare(list[int])` into the code for the type.

-But that's not all it does, the macro we're asserting with itself assert more macros:
+But that's not all it does, the macro we're asserting itself asserts more macros:
 ```prolog
 			('*mangled_name'(Name[Z]) *=> ZName),
 			assertz(Name[Z] *=> ZName),